Thursday, December 31, 2009

 -Medium heat.

-e a pancake.
+-You want to try to keep it in a circular form, like a pancake.
 Let it cook for a good 5-8 minutes or so, you almost want to burn the bottom.
 If anything, you want to make sure the bottom is hard and stuck together, not gooey, or the next step will not work.

 -Once the bottom is hard and solidified, SLIDE the tortilla off of the skillet onto another plate.
 DO NOT TRY TO FLIP IT IN THE SKILLET, YOU WILL SEND EGG-POTATO-ONION GOO ALL OVER YOUR KITCHEN.
 TRUST ME.